laurelschwulst/pingpractice.org-eleventy/transmissions-staging/when-do-you-revisit.md

 ---
 title: When do you revisit?
 began_date: 2025-09-05T07:26:00.000-07:00
-sent_date: 2025-09-25T06:00:00.000-07:00
+sent_date: 2025-10-05T06:00:00.000-07:00
-date: 2025-09-20T21:31:00.000-07:00
+date: 2025-10-04T21:27:00.000-07:00
 layout: layouts/transmission.njk
 template: transmission
 ---
 We capture Pings without expectations.

 When we are capturing Pings, we are receiving, listening, *sensing*.

-We are also intent.

-Intent on choosing to notice and defer the uncertainty that can accompany Pings: *What might this mean?
-Is this one?
-What ‘should’ I do with this now?*
+We are also intentional – choosing to notice and defer the uncertainty that can accompany Pings: *What does this mean?
+What do I do now?
+How will I use this?*

 Slowing down enough to embody this intention can take, well, practice.

-[The method](https://pingpractice.org/method/) grounds its guidance for us to set aside this pull towards meaning in the assumption that there will be a time and place for us to welcome it: when we revisit.
+[The method](https://pingpractice.org/method/) grounds its guidance for us to set aside this potential pull towards immediate knowing in the assumption that there will be a time and place for us to welcome it: when we revisit.

-*So, when do you revisit Pings?
-Where are you?
-How are you going back through them?
-What impact do you notice revisiting having?*

 - - -

+Revisiting can take on many forms.

+Maybe it’s taking a moment on a Monday to scroll back through Pings from previous Tuesdays.
+Or maybe searching for Pings that mention the name of a friend you’ll soon be seeing.
+Or scrolling Pings from “last week” when you want to meet a *“How are you?”* you’re expecting with an earnest answer.

-The[ June and August (2025) Practitioners Calls](https://docs.google.com/forms/d/e/1FAIpQLSeVAXbCplH75NaRmaFCYJ8chI9GSPc2MKe3VQttUVBomDETTg/viewform?usp=sharing&ouid=115658284533241088477) clarified how energized many of us are to learn about revisiting techniques from one another.
+The[ June and August (2025) Practitioners Calls](https://docs.google.com/forms/d/e/1FAIpQLSeVAXbCplH75NaRmaFCYJ8chI9GSPc2MKe3VQttUVBomDETTg/viewform?usp=sharing&ouid=115658284533241088477) clarified how energized many of us are to learn about revisiting techniques, and ways of thinking about it, from one another.

-If reflecting on your revisiting experience feels energizing, we invite you to visit this form:[ https://forms.gle/1B3gv1AbZHf2yhMN8](https://forms.gle/1B3gv1AbZHf2yhMN8)
+If reflecting on revisiting feels energizing, we invite you to visit this form:[ https://forms.gle/1B3gv1AbZHf2yhMN8](https://forms.gle/1B3gv1AbZHf2yhMN8)

+Later on, we’ll publish a Transmission with the reflections Practitioners offer.